openvinotoolkit/open_model_zoo/models/public/deep-speech-v0.5.0/deep-speech-v0.5.0.md

     - B - batch size
     - F - number of features in the hidden state `h`

+    > Note: The initial value of hidden state `h` is zero.

 3. Hidden state, name: `previous_state_c/read/placeholder_port_0`, shape: [1x2048], format: [BxF],
    where:

     - B - batch size
     - F - number of features in the hidden state `c`

+    > Note: The initial value of hidden state `c` is zero.

 ## Output